eggsyntax/crash10x/README.md

 # crash10x

+This is a minimal repro of [this re-frame-10x bug](https://github.com/day8/re-frame-10x/issues/376).

 generated using Luminus version "4.39"

-FIXME

 ## Prerequisites